anira-project/anira/docs/sphinx/usage.rst

   (``Hard::miss_fn`` / ``miss_user_data``, ``ContractHandle::hard_miss_fn``).
 It is called once
-  per missed block on the thread that called the entry, for the whole block: ``inputs`` and ``outputs`` are one ``anira_tensor`` per slot, in slot order and covering every slot, the very arrays the entry was handed (section 3.2; planar float32 tensors over the caller's channel pointers under an ``_f32`` entry).
+  per missed block on the thread that called the entry, for the whole block: ``inputs`` and ``outputs`` are one ``anira_tensor`` per slot, in slot order and covering every slot, the very arrays the entry was handed (section 3.2).
 A slot the call did not carry is an empty tensor (``shape[1] == 0``), a pop passes empty inputs, and the input block of a process form is already pushed and still intact, in place too.
 The function fills the memory of every output whose ``shape[1]`` is above ``0`` and returns ``ANIRA_OK``; any other status makes anira